clairedavid/ml_in_hep/week1/trailer_hep.md

 width: 800px
 name: ATLAS Detector
 ---
 .
 Schematic of the ATLAS detector with its subsystem.
 People (who are not allowed to climb by the way) are drawn for scale.
 ATLAS is the largest volume detector ever constructed for a particle collider.
 You can take a [virtual tour](https://atlas.cern/Discover/Detector) here.
-Credits: ATLAS Experiment © 2021 CERN.
+<sub>Credits: ATLAS Experiment © 2021 CERN.</sub>
 ```

 ### Many activities, many people